 Always slice against the grain.
 Always.

 The flat and the point run in different directions so you’ll need to rotate the brisket when you transition between them.
-Slices should be about as thick as a pencil.
-Use a long sharp knife and let it glide — don’t saw.
+Start at the point end of the flat and slice against the grain until you reach the point muscle then rotate 90 degrees and continue.

 Your First Brisket Will Teach You More Than This Article